Child Sex Offense Lawyer

 If you were accused of any sexually motivated crime, including having an improper sexual relationship with a student, contact an experienced child sex offense lawyer at Stuckle & Associates PLLC.
 Our attorneys provide a free and confidential consultation so you can discuss your allegations and the best way to protect your career and good name.

 We can give you advice about both the administrative hearing and the criminal investigation.
 The felony penalties and punishments under Texas Penal Code Section 21.12 are serious.
 Make sure that you understand all of your rights before you take any action.
-Call (972) 423-4405 today to schedule the consultation or contact us online .
+Call (972) 423-4405 today to schedule the consultation at our Plano office or contact us online .
 We are ready to begin your legal defense today.

 Additional Resources for Texas Teachers Accused of Sexual Misconduct With Students